 There are different types of annuities, but all boil down to essentially the same thing: An insurance contract that offers guaranteed income, often for life, and sometimes a shot at capital appreciation.
-It is meant to supplement income from a traditional stock and bond portfolio; it is seldom a good idea to invest more than half of your portfolio in an annuity/annuities because an annuity is fundamentally illiquid.
+Although annuities are meant to supplement income from a traditional stock and bond portfolio; it is seldom a good idea to invest more than half of your portfolio in an annuity/annuities because an annuity is fundamentally illiquid.

-Annuities make the most sense for pre-retirees and retirees who want to minimize worry about bear markets in retirement.
-Retirees know they will have a specific stream of income no matter how markets perform.
-Annuities, in short, represent certainty in an uncertain world.
+Annuities are commonly utilized for pre-retirees and retirees who want to minimize worry about bear markets in retirement.
+Retirees who are risk averse know they will have a guaranteed stream of income regardless of how markets perform.

-Americans own about a quarter trillion dollars worth of annuities.
-There are hundreds of annuities on the market.
-They typically offer generous payments in comparison to other investments, such as bonds.
-Many have materially higher fees, however, and their payments — reflecting today’s ultra-low interest rates — are not as attractive as they once were.
-Annuities are likely to become more alluring in the future as interest rates rise, which is widely expected.
+Americans currently own over a quarter trillion dollars worth of annuities.
+There are many annuities on the market, typically offering generous payments in comparison to other investments, such as bonds.
+Some have higher fees, such as variable annuities, and their payments in a low interest rate market that we have now are not as attractive as they once were.
+Demand for annuities are likely to increase in the future as interest rates are expected to rise.

-There are five major categories of annuities — fixed annuities, variable annuities, fixed-indexed annuities, immediate annuities and deferred annuities.
-Which is best for you depends on several variables, including your risk orientation, income goals, and when you want to begin receiving annuity income.
+Fixed annuities, variable annuities, fixed-indexed annuities, immediate annuities and deferred annuities make up the 5 basic types of annuities.
+Which is best for you depends on your risk tolerance, income goals, and when you want to begin receiving annuity income.

 For your particular situation, each type of annuity has advantages and disadvantages.
-An immediate annuity, for example, pays the most but requires sacrifice of principal.
-A variable annuity may increase your principal over time, but fees are particularly high.
-What is important is that a potential annuity buyer become aware of the different types of annuities so that he or she can make the right decision about which type of annuity best fits their particular needs.
+An immediate annuity will pay the highest rate but requires giving up control of the asset.
+A variable annuity may increase your principal over time, but with sub-accounts, the fees are particularly high.